-Our Toddler Room is registered for twelve children aged two to three.
+Our Toddler Room is registered for twelve children aged 18 months to three years.

 This space has carefully thought out areas.
 The 'lounge' area is used for quiet play, opportunities to read stories, experiment with our projector, and engage in heuristic play.
 We then have a 'dining area' that we use for meal and snack times.
 This doubles as a creative play area and a malleable area.
-Finally, we have small world, construction and role play areas.
+Finally, we have a small world, construction, and role play areas.

 This room has free-flow access to Toddler garden.
 The garden encloses our sand and water play, climbing and gross motor development play, and our mud kitchen and allotment area.

-Children in Toddler room begin to self serve their meals and children are more involved in the preparation of food.
+Children in the Toddler room begin to self serve their meals and children are more involved in the preparation of food.

 Supporting your two year old's learning.

 Our two year old's are at a challenging time in their development.

 Two year old's tend to love to climb and be active.
 Why not sign them up to our football and dance programs.
 Alternatively, we provide lots of physically stimulating activities and opportunities.

 Our stream in the Kindergarten garden and waterworks in the toddler garden provide excellent opportunities for physical development alongside team building, building resilience, and working on children's development of knowledge and skills that they will be able to transfer into other areas of learning throughout their later life.

 We also have a climbing tree in our two-year-old garden our children go on regular visits to the woods and woodland areas.
 We encourage our children to be at one with nature.
 To want to breathe the environment.
 Our setting is currently working towards becoming a Forest School and a Beach School.